sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

-This is a basic user class, with just an `id`, `username` and `password`.
+This is a basic user class, with just an `id`, `username` and `password` column.
 The `username` and `password` fields are required in order for the provider to localize the correct user record.
-You can overwrite the column names with the `table.identifierColumn` (default: `username`) and `table.passwordColumn` (default: `password`) properties inside the security provider config.
+You can overwrite the column names with the `table.identifierColumn` (default: `username`) and `table.passwordColumn` (default: `password`) config properties.

-When creating a new user account make sure to save the password with the right encryption, which is either `argon2id` or `bcrypt` (can be configured by setting the `algorithm` property of a security provider configuration).
+When creating a new user account, make sure to save the password with the right encryption, which is either `argon2id` or `bcrypt` (can be configured by setting the `algorithm` property).
 The default encryption is `argon2id`.
-To illustrate this process, we create a new controller action which will create a new user account for us.
+To illustrate this process, we create a new controller action which will create a new user account for us:

 ```typescript{22,24,26-27,29}
 import type { EntityManager } from 'typeorm'